Skip to content

 $ Function

-$ is the factory function for Stream, used to create a stream.
-It is one of the most commonly used functions in the fluth library, similar to Promise.resolve() but supports continuous data emission.
+$ is a factory function for Stream, used to create a stream.
+It is one of the most commonly used functions in the fluth library, similar to Promise.resolve() but supports continuous data publishing.

 Type Definition